abhayagiri/abundant-exalted-immeasurable/manuscripts/markdown/chapter08.md

 # Questions and Answers

-Q: For me, there appears to be a fine line between paying attention to breath and controlling breath.
+Question: For me, there appears to be a fine line between paying attention to breath and controlling breath.
 Is it like with quantum physics: just being aware changes the phenomena?

-LPP: That’s absolutely true in the sense that, as we’re attentive to the breath, in the same way as if we’re really aware of a thought or an emotion, a change is already set in motion.
+Answer: That’s absolutely true in the sense that, as we’re attentive to the breath, in the same way as if we’re really aware of a thought or an emotion, a change is already set in motion.
 It takes a degree of skill in crafting exactly how we are attentive.
 Sometimes we pay attention in